 Who is responsible for Product Increment?

 The Product Increment is delivered on a regular basis by the team of Developers.
-It should reflect the strategy or roadmap which has been set out by the Product Owner and meet the team’s Definition of Done (we cover this in more detail further on).
+It should reflect the strategy or roadmap which has been set out by the Product Owner and meet the team’s Definition of Done.

 The entire Scrum Team is accountable for creating a valuable, useful Increment after every Sprint.